paypal/nemo-fixo/README.md

 ### Load and iterate functions

-Use your test fixture data to drive your test cases. `nemo-fixo` provides `load` and `iterate` functions:
+Use your test fixture data to drive your test cases. `nemo-fixo` provides `load` and `iterate` functions.
+They load fixtures synchronously, so you could use the fixture data to customize your test spec:
 * `nemo-fixo/load` — to load one or multiple fixture
 * `nemo-fixo/iterate` — to load one or multiple fixtures and iterate over different profiles